stollander33/docs/docs/developers/developer_guide.md

 ### Enable a service

-You can list active services with `rapydo list --services`
+You can list active services with `rapydo list services`

 Active services are a combination of services enabled by configuring the `ACTIVATE_SERVICENAME`  variable in `projects/$PROJECT_NAME/project_configuration.yaml` or `.projectrc` and services automatically activated due to dependency rules.